arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 The interface is rough and
 unstyled.](https://basecamp.com/assets/books/shapeup/3.2/treehouse_story-602f74d12c548ce957ce0746e3765f3e663a654d967c670d8cec1ec452e20d2e.png)

-At this early stage the project name (Basecamp) and interview subject (Jan) were hard-coded and most of the links didn’t go anywhere.

 Look at how raw this design is.
-The actions are plain text links in the default blue and purple browser colors.
-The boxes containing the data points are barely styled with plain black borders.
 As rough as it is, this design tests some important trade-offs.
-The designer chose to show as much data as possible above the fold so it would be easy to review interviews.
-That didn’t leave enough room within each section for UI to add, edit, or remove data points.
-That led the designer to create separate screens for adding and editing data per section.

 ![Screenshot of a dedicated screen for adding pulls to the box labeled 'pulls' in the previous screenshot.
 The breadcrumb at the top indicate these are pulls